fsharp/fslang-design/CoreLibraryFunctions.md

 | zip        |           |    o      |  o        |  o       |          |          |
 | zip3       |           |    o      |  o        |  o       |          |          |

+Note: In F# 3.0 Seq.where was defined as a synonym for Seq.filter, mainly due to the use of "where" in query expressions.
+Given it already  exists as a synonym (= decision made) it seems sensible to just complete the matrix and define List.where and Array.where as well.

 ## Regular functional operators producing two or more output collections

 These operators are not defined for Seq.* for performance reasons because using them would require iterating the input sequence twice.